bihealth/sodar-core-legacy/docs/source/getting_started.rst

 - **Project apps**: Apps tied to specific projects, making use of project roles, rules and other projectroles functionalities.
-- **Site apps**: Non-project-specific Django apps
+- **Site apps**: Site-wide Django apps which are not project-specific
-- **Backend apps**: Backend Django apps imported and used dynamically by projectroles-enabled apps for e.g. connectivity to external resources or accessing other Django apps' backend features.
+- **Backend apps**: Backend apps without GUI entry points or (usually) views, imported and used dynamically by other SODAR-based apps for e.g. connectivity to external resources.

 Existing apps can be modified to conform to the plugin structure by implementing certain variables, functions, views and templates within the app.
-For more details, see the development section.
+For more details, see the app development documents.

 Other Features
 --------------